Kubernetes Patterns 2nd Edition Reading Group Report

 Conclusion

-Through the content of this reading group, the entire team was able to deepen their knowledge of Kubernetes design and operation.
-We would like to express our sincere gratitude to translator Hayato Matsuura for providing us with the Japanese version of the book.
-The high-quality translation made it easy to understand the complex technical content and lead to practical discussions.
+Through the content of this reading group, the entire team was able to deepen their knowledge of Kubernetes design and operations.
+We would like to express our sincere gratitude to translator Hayato Matsuura for providing us with the Japanese version of this book.
+The high-quality translation made it easy to understand the complex technical content and led to practical discussions.
 If you are interested, please pick up a copy of this book.